 Long-term maintenance on the duct network is minimal.
 If there are changes to the building’s footprint, such as an addition to a house, there may be no need to purchase a new air conditioning unit – sometimes we can just add on to the duct network to provide cooling to the new rooms!

 Speak To A Professional About Ducted Air Conditioning

 When you are considering your options for your home AC system, there are many advantages of a ducted air conditioning system compared to split system units.
-If you’re still unsure which system is the right way to go, contact Smarter Air.
-Our friendly team install both systems every week and can assess your unique situation then point you in the right direction.
+If you’re still unsure which system is the right way to go just email Smarter Air & Electrical.
+Our friendly team install both systems every week and can assess your unique situation and then point you in the right direction.